Facebook pivots into Stories

 This is how Facebook plans to recruit users to Stories that Snapchat has forgotten.
 While the LA startup has focused almost entirely on US teens, Facebook designed its version to appeal to teens everywhere and be intuitive enough for older users Snap shunned with its esoteric interface.

-How to use Facebook Stories, Camera, and Direct
+How to use Facebook Stories, Camera and Direct

 Facebook’s obvious but somewhat cluttered design puts its new products readily accessible from the home screen rather than buried in tabs.